EconomyLens.com

 Related

 Amidst a deafening roar, UltraServers packed with 144 of the Trainium AI-accelerator chips were being put through their paces at Annapurna in a routine check prior to delivery.
 After years of relying on suppliers for chips, the e-commerce powerhouse’s Amazon Web Services (AWS) cloud computing unit began designing its own, acquiring Israeli startup Annapurna Labs in 2015.
 First came Graviton and Inferentia chips in 2018, the former for general cloud computing and the latter for powering AI models.
 The first Trainium debuted in 2020, followed by a second generation that touted a big boost in performance.

 Trainium 3 chips put into action in December are touted as doubling the capabilities of the second generation despite being smaller than a credit card.
 Kristopher King, head of the Annapurna lab in Austin, contended that the latest Trainium chips can cut the cost of developing and running generative AI models by as much as 40 percent compared to using graphics processing units (GPUs) that are now deemed the “gold standard” for AI.

 – Failure not an option –

-Along with pricing Trainium chips competitively, AWS is out to make reliability a selling point since data centers need to operate non-stop for long stretches at a time.
+Along with pricing Trainium chips competitively, AWS is out to make reliability a selling point since data centers need to operate non-stop for long stretches of time.
 AI development requires hundreds of thousands of chips operating simultaneously for weeks, according to Annapurna head of engineering Mark Carroll.
 “If there’s a failure or unavailability during this phase you have to go back, or even start from scratch,” Carroll said.
 Unlike other major players in AI processors, AWS doesn’t sell its chips.
 Instead, AWS uses Trainium exclusively in its own data centers, leasing computing capabilities to customers.

-AWS opted to customize its chips to harmonize them with its software, particularly a Bedrock platform that lets customers choose from a wide range of competing AI models including Anthropic, OpenAI, and other rivals, according to the lab.
-Trainium is positioned as a cost-saving option in an AI market considered “supply constrained” because of an insatiable appetite for high-performance GPUs from industry leader Nvidia and competitors such as AMD.
+AWS opted to customize its chips to harmonize them with its software, particularly a Bedrock platform that lets customers choose from a wide range of competing AI models, including Anthropic, OpenAI, and other rivals, according to the lab.
+Trainium is positioned as a cost-saving option in an AI market considered “supply constrained” because of the insatiable appetite for high-performance GPUs from industry leader Nvidia and competitors such as AMD.
 Even though Trainium 3 is only a few months old, Annapurna is already designing a new generation of the chip.

 A launch date for Trainium 4 has yet to be disclosed, but Carroll says it will have six times the processing performance of its predecessor.
 As Google, Microsoft, OpenAI, Meta, and other tech rivals race to field ever-improved AI models, pressure is intense for chips to make the technology smarter, faster, cheaper, and less power-hungry.
 Nvidia began manufacturing its industry-leading Rubin graphics processing unit less than a year after the release of then top-of-the-line Blackwell.
 The first version of Trainium took about 18 months to create, while the second generation was readied in nine months, and Annapurna is “trying to maintain that pace,” Carroll said.

 © 2024 AFP